Iron Thunderhorse

 Iron Thunderhorse is an author and prisoner in Texas.

-He has described himself as the CEO and Legal Sovereign of ACQTC, Inc., an unrecognized tribe, and Hereditary Grand Sachem and Powwamanitomp (Shaman) of the Quinnipiac Thunder Clan.
+He has described himself as the "Quinnipiac Grand Sachem, Historian, Linguist, and Thunderbird Clan Shaman" and "the CEO and Legal Sovereign of ACQTC, Inc., a self-identifying tribe, and Hereditary Grand Sachem and Powwamanitomp (Shaman) of the Quinnipiac Thunder Clan".
+In 2018, John Nova Lomax described him as a "self-proclaimed Native American shaman".

 Ancestry and childhood

 Iron Thunderhorse was born in New Haven, Connecticut, on January 29, 1950, as William L. Coppola.
 In 1989, he legally changed his name to Iron Thunderhorse.
 He said Biwabiko Paddaquahas was the translation in the Quinnipiac language.

 Thunderhorse's mother was Norma Patricia Brown, a grand niece of Sakaskantawe (Flying Squirrel Woman).
-In ALGONQUIN EAGLE SONG: An Informal "Honor Roll" of Great Algonquins, Evan T. Pritchard writes, "Iron Thunderhorse is a direct descendant of Elizabeth Sakaskantawe [Mahweeyeuh/Brown] (the last matriarch of the Quinnipiac's Totoket Band) of the people of southwestern Connecticut, who were among the first … to be driven from their land."
+In ALGONQUIN EAGLE SONG: An Informal "Honor Roll" of Great Algonquins, Evan T. Pritchard writes, "Iron Thunderhorse is a direct descendant of Elizabeth Sakaskantawe [Mahweeyeuh/Brown] (the last matriarch of the Quinnipiac's Totoket Band) of the people of southwestern Connecticut, who were among the first ... to be driven from their land."
 Thunderhorse's father was an immigrant from Naples, Italy, and his stepfather was an Ojibway from Quebec, Canada.

 By age 12, Thunderhorse reports he had been exposed to six languages (English, Italian, Latin, French-Canadian, Anishinabemowin, and Quiripi) by his relatives.
 Thunderhorse traces his passion for honoring and preserving the language and traditions of his Native American ancestor to his childhood time with Sakaskantawe.
 She was in her mid-90s to early 100s when she taught Thunderhorse 100 basic words of the Quiripi language, various Quiripi traditions, and the importance of learning and preserving them.

 New Age beliefs

 Thunderhorse was a prolific, self-published New Age author.
 "Thunderhorse's teachings are a mishmash of Native American religion and other New Age favorites, such as Tibetan Buddhism, Taoism, and Ancient Druidism," writes anthropologist Lisa Aldred.
 Allegations have been made that Thunderhorse is not truly Native American.